 Infrared touch screen monitors do no overlay the display with an additional screen or screen sandwich.
 Instead, infrared monitors use IR emitters and receivers to create an invisible grid of light beams across the screen.
 This ensures the best possible image quality.
 When an object interrupts the invisible infrared light beam, the sensors are able to locate the touch point, and send the X and Y coordinates to the controller.

-We also offer the new HID touchscreen monitors, eliminating the need for special drivers.
+We also offer the new industrial touchscreen monitors, eliminating the need for special drivers.
 TRU-Vu touchscreen monitors include touch screen controllers, touch screen driver software, video cables and interface cables.